 Prior to WMG, Stu held posts at several major record labels, including serving as EVP of Rock Music for Columbia Records, EVP of Island Records, and VP of Promotion for Epic Records.
 He began his music industry career in 1988 at TVT Records, following which he became Director Promotion at Relativity Records.
 Stu holds a BA degree from Princeton University.

-Mike CarenPresident, Worldwide A&RWarner Music GroupnothingMike CarenPresident, Worldwide A&RWarner Music Group
+Mike CarenCreative OfficerWarner Music GroupnothingMike CarenCreative OfficerWarner Music Group

 Working across Warner Music’s legendary labels, such as Atlantic, Elektra, and Warner Bros.
 Records, as well as its international affiliates, Mike provides wide-ranging creative leadership and support to the company’s artist development activities.
-His responsibilities include discovering new artists, nurturing existing signings, and working closely with the company’s A&R executives around the world.
+He serves as an advisor to the company's global A&R team, while discovering new artists and nurturing existing signings.

-Previously, Mike was Executive Vice President, A&R, Atlantic Records.
+Previously, Mike was President, Worldwide A&R, Warner Music Group, and before that, Executive Vice President, A&R, Atlantic Records.
 In the last decade alone, he has been responsible for signing more than fifteen artists that have released Gold and Platinum-selling records, including Trey Songz, T.I., Flo Rida, and B.o.B.
 Mike has also produced records for Kanye West, Jennifer Lopez, David Guetta, Cobra Starship, Jem, and Asher Roth.
 Mike began his career with WMG at Atlantic in 1995, at the label's Big Beat imprint, following roles at SRC/Loud Records and Ruthless Records.